 Cohen is professor emeritus of Russian Studies and politics at New York University and Princeton University.
 He is author of several books, including Bukharin and the Bolshevik Revolution: A Political Biography; Rethinking the Soviet Experience; Failed Crusade: America and the Tragedy of Post-Communist Russia; The Victims Return: Survivors of the Gulag After Stalin; and Soviet Fates and Lost Alternatives: From Stalinism to the New Cold War.
 His forthcoming Why Cold War Again? will be published in 2019.

-Registration is required here.
+Registration is required on Eventbrite.
 Seating is limited and will be available on a first-come, first-seated basis.
 Registration does not guarantee admission to the event.
 Questions about the event should be directed to Carly Jackson, program coordinator, Harriman Institute, at email@example.com.

 The event, part of the Columbia-NYU New York Russia Public Policy Series and co-chaired by Alexander Cooley of the Harriman Institute and Joshua Tucker, director of the Jordan Center, is supported by a grant from the Carnegie Corporation of New York.